In order to ensure the reliability of its environmental data reporting, in fiscal 2011 Casio began requesting third-party verification.

 Reducing usage of paper resources

-The goal is to reduce the volume of office paper used by 12% in fiscal 2016 compared to fiscal 2011.
+The goal for sites in Japan, established in fiscal 2014, was to reduce the volume of office paper used by 12% in fiscal 2017 compared to fiscal 2011.

 Office paper usage (all sites in Japan)